Diocese of Arlington: 1999 to 2020

-Bishop Paul Loverde of the Diocese of Ogdensburg became the third bishop of Arlington, named to the position in 1999.
+Bishop Paul Loverde of the Diocese of Ogdensburg was named by John Paul II as the third bishop of Arlington in 1999.
 Loverde reinstated the permanent diaconate program, and allowed seminarians to study at Blessed John XXIII National Seminary in Weston, Massachusetts, the Pontifical College Josephinum in Columbus, Ohio, and the Catholic University of America.
 He also supported religious orders coming into the diocese, such as the Franciscan Sisters of the Eucharist and the Cloistered Dominicans.
 In 2006, Loverde permitted female altar servers, at the discretion of the local pastors, for the first time.
-In 2015, Divine Mercy University was established in Sterling, Virginia.
-Loverde retired in 2016.

-Bishop Michael Burbidge from the Diocese of Raleigh transferred to Arlington in 2016.
+Loverde in 2012 announced that all religious instructors in the diocesan schools would be required to take an oath to uphold all teachings of the Catholic church.
+In 2015, Divine Mercy University was established in Sterling.
+Loverde retired as bishop of Arlington in 2016.
+Bishop Michael Burbidge from the Diocese of Raleigh was named bishop of Arlington by Pope Francis in 2016.